castle-engine/test-high-precision-terrains/README.md

 We added to CGE capability to read 16-bit and higher precision image formats:

-- 16-bit PNG images can be loaded to float-based image formats: `TGrayscaleFloatImage`, `TRGBFloatImage`, (TODO) `TRGBAlphaFloatImage`.
+- 16-bit PNG images can be loaded to float-based image formats: `TGrayscaleFloatImage`, `TRGBFloatImage`, `TRGBAlphaFloatImage`.

     This happens both when PNG are read using `LibPng` (default) (TODO) and Vampyre Imaging Library (fallback).